 - a heating pad may help

 - skip the tampons and use a menstrual cup.
 I LOVE mine.
 Users say it greatly reduces cramping.

 The first step is to address your diet.
 Remove soy foods, which contribute to estrogen dominance; gluten, which causes inflammation; too much coffee and refined sugar; excess alcohol, which also contributes to estrogen dominance; and processed foods and refined vegetable oils that contribute to inflammation.
 Making these changes will also promote weight loss and therefore reduce your estrogen load.

 Hormone Balance: Reducing stress will help because excess cortisol causes a decrease in progesterone which promotes estrogen dominance.
-Taking herbs like GAIA adrenal support wil promote healthy cortisol levels, and wild yam boosts progesterone.
+Taking herbs like GAIA adrenal support will promote healthy cortisol levels, and wild yam and vitex boost progesterone.
 Make sure you are getting 7-8 hours of sleep and engage in stress relieving activities if stress is taking over your life.
 It doesn’t mean you have to meditate for an hour a day; acupuncture, gardening, or tai chi will help.
 Click here for my 4 easy tips to balance your hormones right now!

 Give your liver some love.
 Your liver is your hardest working organ, and a healthy, happy liver means balanced hormones and proper estrogen detox.
 Poor diet, medications, cosmetics, pollution, conventional meat & produce, cleaning products and alcohol all contribute to liver congestion.
 Click here to download my easy 21-day liver detox e-book filled with guidelines to help.
 I describe the best supplements to support liver detox in the book.
 I also include plenty of resources to help detox your home cleaning products & cosmetics.